-To set sales behavior hours and quotas, go to the “settings” icon at the top, and click on the tab that says “sales behaviors.”
+To set sales behavior hours and quotas, go to the “company settings” in the top right drop-down, and click on the tab that says “sales behaviors.”

 You can edit and assign values by clicking on the editing icon to the right of each activity and delete any activities by clicking the trash can icon.

-To set individual quotas, go to the “settings” icon at the top, and you’ll see “people.”
+To set individual quotas, go to the “company settings” in the top right drop-down, and you’ll see “people.”

 If you scroll down, you’ll see a list of users.
 If you select the “$” icon, you can view and edit individual quotas.

 You can also add a new quote by clicking the “+” sign in the top right corner (after clicking on a user’s “$” symbol).

 First, you’ll select the month and the year that you want the quota to begin.
 Next, you’ll determine the bid count, which refers to how many bids they need to deliver.
 You can have a bid volume dollar amount that you need to bid, and you could also have a number of proposals you need to deliver.